daattali/beautiful-jekyll/README.md

 # Add your own content

 To add pages to your site, you can either write a markdown file (`.md`) or you can write an HTML file.
 It's much easier to write markdown than HTML, so I suggest you do that ([here's a great tutorial](https://markdowntutorial.com/) if you need to learn markdown in 5 minutes).
-You can look at some files on this demo site to get an idea of how to write markdown.

-To look at existing files, click on any file that ends in `.md`, for example [`aboutme.md`](./aboutme.md).
-On the next page you can see some nicely formatted text (there's a word in bold, a link, a few bullet points), and if you click on the pencil icon to edit the file, you'll see the markdown code that generated the pretty text.
+To see an example of a markdown file, click on any file that ends in `.md`, for example [`aboutme.md`](./aboutme.md).
+On that page you can see some nicely formatted text (there's a word in bold, a link, a few bullet points), and if you click on the pencil icon to edit the file, you'll see the markdown code that generated the pretty text.
 Very easy!

 In contrast, look at [`tags.html`](./tags.html).
 That's how your write HTML - not as pretty.
 So stick with markdown if you don't know HTML.